 You want more honesty?

-When my bossfriend gave me those forty-five minutes to decide whether I’d stay and teach ESL at a high-impact pace, I imagined myself sticking it out and how I would write about it months later.
+When my friend gave me those forty-five minutes to decide whether I'd stay and teach ESL not only at an unexpected grip neck pace but with his mani;pulative self as my boss, I imagined myself sticking it out and how I would write about it months later.
 The grind.
 The pain.
-The pride of of announcing to the world that I threw myself into teaching this scary thing (for which I have no qualifications–bossfriend was also training me to lie to the government in January) and how I embraced my students and the prep work and the classroom, and I revised my debut with Penguin, rocked my revision, and I freelanced edited because it makes me happy, and I even still exercised and meditated!!!
+The pride of of announcing to the world that I threw myself into teaching this scary thing (for which I have no qualifications--my friend also told me I'd need lie to "the government" in January) and how I embraced my students and the prep work and the classroom, and I revised my debut with Penguin, rocked my revision, and I freelanced edited because it makes me happy, and I even still exercised and meditated!!!
 I imagined that scenario.
-How it’d look in words, my being like, well that was a fucking mess and led to a total collapse, but hey, resiliency!
+How it'd look in words, my being like, well that was a fucking mess and led to a total collapse, but hey, resiliency!

 That is not resilience.
 That is ignoring your instincts, your body, not listening to your soul.

-And see, sharing that I left a complicatedly fraught job that would have been harmful to my physical and mental health, as well as to my deadlines–to my writing, my passion–that I left a coveted teaching job with a weird bossfriend situation in which I was being taken advantage of, a job that paid so much (!) after moving to a new city while my partner is still unemployed–that I left that “dream” teaching gig out of fear of collapse–that I left because I felt uncomfortable with the demands my bossfriend was putting on me–
+And see, sharing that I left a complicatedly fraught job that would have been harmful to my physical and mental health, as well as to my deadlines--to my writing, my passion--that I left a coveted teaching job with a weird friend situation in which I was being taken advantage of, a job that paid so much (!) after moving to a new city while my partner is still unemployed--that I left that "dream" teaching gig out of fear of collapse--that I left because I felt uncomfortable with the demands my friend was putting on me--

 It's less glamorous.
 But it's honest, so.

 One my first day at B&N, I referenced in a tweet that I am now working at B&N, and that was an emotional release.
-A hey, yeah, I’m not teaching and I’m back in retail at minimum wage and I also write books and now I get to sell books I love and books by friends and I have a relatively stable source of (low) income.
-I’ll have time to write.
-I’ll have time to maybe reapply to MFA programs so I can teach college-level in a safe environment at some point (BECAUSE TEACHING: LET ME TEACH!
-AND ACADEMIA?
-WTF WHY DO I MISS THE EXHAUSTION OF BEING A STUDENT?), so I can continue to my studies.
-I’ll have time to help other writers further develop their manuscripts.
-I’ll have time to tutor.
-I’ll have time to write the last few scenes of the muddy book I drafted this summer.
-I’ll have time for this and that–
+A hey, yeah, I'm not teaching and I'm back in retail at minimum wage and I also write books and now I get to sell books I love and books by friends and I have a relatively stable source of (low) income.
+I'll have time to write.
+I'll have time to maybe reapply to MFA programs so I can teach college-level.
+I'll have time to help other writers further develop their manuscripts.
+I'll have time to tutor.
+I'll have time to write the last few scenes of the muddy book I drafted this summer.
+I'll have time for this and that--

 Ha, look.
 Somehow, I'm already spreading myself too thin.